hedyhli/tree-sitter-cognate/README.md

 ### Emacs

+- [X] Highlights
+- [X] Toggle line comments
+- [ ] Toggle block comments
+- [X] Indents
+- [ ] Imenu

 A library for `cognate-ts-mode` is included in this repository, it supports the built-in tree-sitter feature for Emacs 29 and above.
-The major mode supports indent rules based on tree-sitter in addition to highlighting.
+The major mode supports a few other features using tree-sitter in addition to highlighting, as listed above.

 For other versions, consider using the official cognate-mode package for emacs (which uses regex-based syntax highlighting), or consult the documentation on